The Great Circle

 Overview

 The Great Circle program examines a long-discussed but never rigorously tested observation: that a disproportionate number of ancient monuments fall near a single great circle path first identified by Jim Alison.
-Using 550,000+ sites from 8 independent archaeological databases, the program applies statistical methods with land-constrained Monte Carlo baselines to distinguish genuine clustering from geographic coincidence.
+The corpus comprises ~259,000 unique archaeological sites across 8 independent databases (over 550,000 raw database entries); 180,000 sites in the land-constrained monument/settlement subset used for the spatial test.
+The program applies statistical methods with land-constrained Monte Carlo baselines to distinguish genuine clustering from geographic coincidence.

 Key Findings